micromys/winCron/README.md

   * **@mon,@tue,@wed,@thu,@fri,@sat,@sun** for starting jobs at midnight
   * **@midnight** (=@daily), **@noon** for daily jobs at 12:00:00
   * **@weekly** (=@mon) and **@monthly** (first day of the month at midnight)

+crontab.pyc reads crontab.txt and does not modify files on your system except crontab.log and crontab.pid

 ## Sample crontab.txt